 The greatest challenge of our time

 New modes of organizational technology create and sustain empires.
 Ray Dalio has been discussing this empire thesis for a while and wrote about it most recently here.
 The Dutch created capitalism and so their empire.
 The English created mechanized production and kicked off the Industrial Revolution and so their empire.
 The United States created a system of de-centalized control and so their empire.
 But technology is contextual and situated.
 What triumphed in the past may not win now and vice versa.
 The modes of organization available and their efficacy exist intertwined with the technology and philosophy of the day.
 We now sit precariously, perhaps on the precipice of eclipse by the East and their centralized authoritarian bureaucracy.
 For centuries, decentralized decision making, enabled through the miracle of capitalism—the engine that enabled global optimization through locally-optimal choices—, has preserved and bolstered those who embraced it.
 On the dawn of the big data-driven age of predictive psychohistory, the pendulum seems to have started its traversal towards the side of centralization.
-Having experienced the horrors of bureaucracy writ small, I cannot imagine that bureaucracy writ large, temporarily ascendant and momentarily more fit than our bastardized capitalistic freedom though perhaps it may be, could possibly be adopted to the long-term benefit of humanity.
+Having experienced the horrors of bureaucracy writ small, I cannot imagine that bureaucracy writ large, temporarily ascendant and momentarily more fit than our bastardized capitalistic freedom, could possibly be adopted to the long-term benefit of humanity.
 Centralization and autocratic bureaucracy is an absorbing state whereas decentralized freedom is not.
 We now face a dual imperative—it is simultaneously our moral duty to work towards the benefit of future humanity and our economic calling to ensure the continued and uninterrupted supremacy of liberal capitalism over authoritarian dictatorship as a means of organization.

 The world is a competitive marketplace and the winner wins for real cause.
 We can argue about might being right but one cannot argue against might being the only means by which to enable right because without might, no perceived optimum is evolutionarily stable.
 Thus, we must wonder from whence this moral imperative to forestall the rise of authoritarian centralization is derived.
 Putting aside political philosophy and moral considerations and looking only at efficiency of economic resource allocation (a good proxy for “might”), it would seem that either it is better than our current modes of organization and therefore inevitably ascendant and, to a great degree, actually preferable (there is, after all, little sense in hanging onto the unicorn dreams of a non-equilibrium anachronism), or it is suboptimal and, therefore, non-threatening in any real sense.
 To this alluring argument I raise two objections.
 One, in the presence of absorbing barriers, great caution is warranted and, two, the world is at minimum chaotic and, more likely, inherently probabilistic.